Interlibrary Loan Policy

 Interlibrary loan is a service of the McKee Library for the students, faculty, and staff of Southern Adventist University.
 It affords access to research materials that are not owned locally or accessible through the Library’s online collection.
 Before requesting an interlibrary loan, please search the online catalog to see if McKee Library already has a copy of what you are looking for in their collection.You can request an item and manage your loans by accessing your interlibrary loan account here.

 Who May Borrow?

-NOTE: Interlibrary loan is not available to non-SAU students, alumni, community card holders, or docent card holders.
+NOTE: Interlibrary loan is not available to non-Southern students, alumni, community card holders, or docent card holders.

 How Do I Borrow Materials?